James Long Company

 - Custom Telephonics high impedance headphones

-- Aearo (Cabot Safety) Eartone 3A insertable earphones
+- Aearo Eartone 3A insertable earphones

 - Parallel Printer Adapter for laboratory control signals